kultmedia/local-proxy/README.md

 ## How to use

 ### Create the certificates
-In order to have https working correctly, you will need to generate the certificates from your machine
+To have https working correctly, you will need to generate the certificates from your machine

 - Install [mkcert](https://github.com/FiloSottile/mkcert) on your machine
 - Run `mkcert -install`